letoram/durden/visual.md

 <i>target/input/mouse/cursor</i> where you can force-hide the cursor on a
 client that insists on software rendering its own.

-# Borders <a name=borders"/>
+# Borders <a name="borders"/>
 Window border decorations are split in two parameters: border area and border thickness.
 They are accessed via <i>global/config/visual/border area and border thickness</i> respectively.
+The visual effect itself is controlled via the
+<i>shaders/ui/border.lua</i> shader.

+<i>Border area</i> covers the entire space that will be reserved, and
+<i>border thickness</i> the actual size of the visible border itself.
+This
-Area covers the entire space that will be reserved, and border area is constrained to a subset of this space.
-This is to allow for gaps between tiles in tiling workspace mode.
+separation is to allow for gaps between tiles in tiling workspace mode, but also effects the "drag-resize" mouse state activation regions.

 # Animations <a name="animations"/>
 Durden distinguishes between animations and transitions.
 Animations cover